goodlabs-studio/advanced-kstreams-demos/Demo_3/README.md

 ## Steps

-If you're coming from a previous demo, make sure to delete all containers and volumes from your previous experiments.
-This will keep each demo self-contained.
-Don't worry, none of the demos rely on the work we did in a previous demo.

 ### Review your join behaviour

 It's critical for this demo that you have a good working knowledge of the behaviour of the various Kafka Streams joins.